erikw/etsf01-project/README.md

 The first `estimator.sh` command will present an interactive interface where you will answer the questions about you project, enter threshold and you will get estimates for your project.
 In the seconds form a static configuration from the script `config.sh` will be fed to the program.
 You can edit the values in that script your self.

+## Specify extra attributes
+To add extra attributes:
+ * Create a file extra.ini
+ * Add sections user1, user2, user3 as you wish.
+ * Add values in database file.
+There must be at least 17 values, any values after these 17 will be mapped to the extra attributes.

 ##Contributors

 [Oscar Olsson](https://github.com/DrunkenInfant)